What Is a Drip Campaign and How to Create Your Own

 With a name that brings to mind the tranquility of falling raindrops, a drip campaign is a series of emails scheduled over the course of several days.
 This strategy tends to generate more engagement - and drive more conversions - than standard email marketing.

-You can get started with drip marketing using this helpful email marketing tool.
+You can get started with drip marketing using this helpful email marketing service.
 Here’s a comprehensive overview of the process - including examples of different types of drip campaigns and step-by-step instructions for crafting your own.

 What is a drip campaign?

 A drip campaign is a form of marketing automation that is most commonly used for email marketing.
 By this method, a series of pre-written, pre-scheduled emails is sent to your contacts over an extended period.

 The timing of each email in the campaign is based on predefined triggers.
 For example, you might schedule a particular email to be sent to users after they subscribe, and a second one 3 days after that.
 This way, you deliver your message in gradual “drips,” adapting your communication strategy to your audience’s behavior.